cgoettel/bible/questions.md

 - 2 Kings 7:17 - Can בּ be rendered to mean "at" instead of "in"?
 Or can "gate" be rendered "gateway"?
 - 2 Chronicles 26:6 - Built cities in?
 Or built cities in the territory of?
 I say the first, other translations the second.
 - 2 Chronicles 26:10 - What are we to understand from "adama haya"?
 Darby gives "husbandry" and YLT gives "ground."
+- 2 Chronicles 31:3 - What do we do with "l'olot l'olot"?
+Could it possibly be allah (lifted up) in infinitive form followed by "l'olot" (burnt offering), thereby being "lifted up as (a) burnt offering"?
+Or is it simply repetitious therefore showing importance?

 - Is there a reason ילך doesn't appear in the KB?
 - Can we render amar as "reply" and not just "speak" or "say"?